shinaoka/TTQM2025/index.md

 * [Candeo Hotels Omiya](https://www.booking.com/hotel/jp/candeo-hotels-omiya.en-gb.html)
 * [Daiwa Roynet Hotel Omiya-nishiguchi](https://www.booking.com/hotel/jp/daiwaroinetutohoteruda-gong-xi-kou.en-gb.html)

-We will arrange a bus service from the hotels to the venue.
+On every morning, we will arrange a bus service from the hotels to the venue.

+From central Tokyo (Ueno or Tokyo Station), you can take the Shinkansen (bullet train) to Omiya Station, which takes approximately 20 minutes.
+If you're arriving at Narita Airport, you have two options:
+1. Take the Skyliner (or similar express train) to Ueno Station, then transfer to a local or express train to Omiya Station
+2. Take a direct bus service from either Narita or Haneda airports to Omiya Station

 # Organizers
 * Hiroshi Shinaoka (Saitama University)